-Revenues on the Statement represent the amount of funds to which DAI Global LLC, is entitled to receive from USAID Afghanistan for allowable, eligible costs incurred under the Task Order during the period of performance.
-Fixed fee is invoiced periodically, as a percentage of total allowable costs being paid in that period.
+Revenues on the Statement represent the amount of funds to which DAI Global LLC, is entitled to receive from USAID/Afghanistan for allowable, eligible costs incurred under the Task Order during the period of performance.
+Fixed fee is based on completion and acceptance by USAID of contractual specified deliverables.
 A total fixed fee of was billed to USAID during the audit period.